-My work with Mu Landscapes is committed to earth restoration and what I would call 'natural landscapes'.
+My work with Mu Landscapes is committed to Earth regeneration and what I would call 'natural landscapes' in a large sense.

 Natural landscapes, as I understand them, evoke a sensation of a particular kind of harmony and beauty, emanating a sort of wild, undefinable order.

 It is up to us to define in which way we participate.

 Mu is a term in Zen that is used to describe 'emptiness' or 'that which cannot be known'.

 Just as the dancer needs to be able to disappear in the dance, the one who listens needs to be able to disappear in the act of listening in order to serve coherent emergence.